yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

     {-hi-}LZ.{-/hi-}writeFile outputFileName transformedFile
 ```

-So now, we use external files in mustache format.
+We use external files in mustache format.
 We ask question to our user to fill a data structure.
+We use this data structure to create a context.
-Hastache use this filled data structure with the external files to initialize
+Hastache use this context with the external files to create the project files.
-the project.

 ## Git and Cabal

+blogimage("tim.jpg","Tim")

 We need to initialize git and cabal.
 For this we simply call external command with the `system` function.